QIICR/SlicerGCPSetup/README.md

 ```

 * For key repeat: `sudo apt-get install x11-xserver-utils` and then `xset r rate 300 10` (you also need run `xset r on` twice to override the [-norepeat](http://www.karlrunge.com/x11vnc/x11vnc_opts.html) option of x11vnc)

+### Alternative VNC servers

+Some recipes, such as [this one](https://medium.com/google-cloud/linux-gui-on-the-google-cloud-platform-800719ab27c5), recommend using `vncserver`, which is a wrapper around `xvnc`.
+Based on [this post on NVIDIA forum](https://devtalk.nvidia.com/default/topic/1031651/nvidia-driver-vnc-and-glx-issue/), `xvnc` does not support GLX, and will not work with Slicer.

+If you experiment with alternative VNC implementations, please share your experience via PR!

+### Debugging

+If something is not working, you can debug individual components.

+On the server:
+1. Start `xinit` in the foreground mode and check if there are no errors.
+2. Start `x11vnc` in a separate terminal window, and check there are no errors.
+3. Check that `x11vnc` is listening on port 5900 after startup:
+`$ nc localhost 5900`

+On the client:
+1. If you can adjust the firewall settings, you can check if you can connect to `x11vnc` directly bypassing noVNC.
+If you are on mac, do NOT use the default macOS VNC client!
+We confirmed that [Chicken](https://sourceforge.net/projects/chicken/) open source VNC client can establish connection under the same conditions where default macOS client cannot.